 Note: If you are in need of help, you are not alone.
 You can call 1-833-456-4566 toll free, or text 45645, to reach Crisis Service Canada.
 The Canadian Association for Suicide Prevention also has a directory of support services online.

 “I’ve had such an amazing ride over the last five years, but I find myself seeing the world through a screen and not my eyes, so I’m taking this opportunity of me not having to be anywhere or do anything to travel the world and see everything I missed,” he posted on social media.

 The best part of Sheeran stepping away from social media was his album release upon his return.
 Hence, why he is one of the richest people under 35.

 “Taking a break.
-Be kind,” wrote the 27-year-old Lovato in an Instagram Stories post upon her departure.
+Be kind,” Lovato wrote in an Instagram Stories post upon their departure.

-"What people don't realize is, I'm an extremely sensitive person," the “Stone Cold” singer revealed last monthat the 2019 Teen Vogue Summit about the role social media plays in her life.
+"What people don't realize is, I'm an extremely sensitive person," the “Stone Cold” singer revealed at the 2019 Teen Vogue Summit about the role social media plays in their life.

 "When someone says something mean about me or makes a meme making fun of me, I have a good sense of humour.
 But when it's a very serious subject it can be hurtful.”
-Lovato then gave an example of an internet troll that she has previously dealt with.
+Lovato then gave an example of an internet troll that they had previously dealt with.
 "Even if you have an account that's like 'ImaDemiFan,' that's the name, and you leave one comment that said 'You look like Lord Farquaad with that hair.'
-I'm like, 'Damn, that kind of sucks,'" she continued.
-"I'm so tired of pretending I'm not human.
-When you say stuff, it affects me.
-I try not to look, but I see it."
+I'm like, 'Damn, that kind of sucks,'" Lovato continued.
+"I'm so tired of pretending I'm not human."

 Millie Bobby Brown